The Bogoliubov free energy functional II. The dilute limit: Introduction

 The analysis of the functional without simplifications leads to an approximation for the critical temperature given by

-in the limit $\int V=\widehat{V}(0)\to8\pi a$, and the constant 1.49 is indeed closer to the predicted 1.3 \cite{Arnold,Kash,NhoLan-04} than Lee and Yang's 1.79.
+in the limit $\int V=\widehat{V}(0)\to8\pi a$ (that is, for a sequence of potentials with $\widehat{V}(0)\to8\pi a$), and the constant 1.49 is indeed closer to the predicted 1.3 \cite{Arnold,Kash,NhoLan-04} than Lee and Yang's 1.79.
 The same analysis can also be carried out in 2 dimensions and we discuss this in \cite{NapReuSol-17}.\\

 By its construction, this model also gives an upper bound to the free energy at positive temperature, which, for the full Hamiltonian \eqref{HN}, was so far only considered by Seiringer \cite{Sei-08} and Yin \cite{Yin-10}.
 At $T=0$, the free energy is simply the ground state energy, which we can compare with the prediction